dotnettools/SharpGrabber/README.md

 [![NuGet download count](https://img.shields.io/nuget/dt/SharpGrabber)](https://www.nuget.org/packages/SharpGrabber)

 This repository contains multiple related projects:
-- `SharpGrabber` is a *.NET Standard* library for scraping top media providers and grabbing high quality video, audio and information.
+- <a href="#package-installation">`SharpGrabber`</a> is a *.NET Standard* library for scraping top media providers and grabbing high quality video, audio and information.
-- `SharpGrabber.Converter` is a *.NET Standard* library based on `ffmpeg` shared libraries to join audio and video streams.
+- <a href="#package-installation">`SharpGrabber.Converter`</a> is a *.NET Standard* library based on `ffmpeg` shared libraries to join audio and video streams.
 This is particularly useful when grabbing high quality *YouTube* media that might be separated into audio and video files.
 It is also used for merging HLS stream segments.
-- `SharpGrabber.Desktop` A cross-platform desktop application which utilizes both mentioned libraries to expose their functionality to desktop end-users.
+- <a href="#sharpgrabberdesktop">`SharpGrabber.Desktop`</a> A cross-platform desktop application which utilizes both mentioned libraries to expose their functionality to desktop end-users.
+- <a href="#introducing-blackwidow">`SharpGrabber.BlackWidow`</a>

 # How to Use
 **⭐ Please give a star if you find this project useful!**